ss-haze/cpp_primer/ch02/README.md

 (c) const int i = -1, &r = 0;       //legal. i is const int of value -1, and r is const ref to an int literal (d) const int *const p3 = &i2;      //legal. p3 is  const pointer to a const int, which holds the address of i2.
 (e) const int *p1 = &i2;            //legal. p1 is a pointer to a const int, whic holds the address of i2.
-(f) const int &const r2;            //illegal. r2 is a reference, so must be intialized, and there is no top level const for a reference.
+(f) const int &const r2;            //illegal. r2 is &, so must be intialized; no top level const for &.
 (g) const int i2 = i, &r = i;       //legal. i2 is a const int of value i, and r is a const reference to i.
 ```